lxdock/lxdock/README.md

-# vith: Vagrant Is Too Heavy
+# LXD-Nomad

-vith is a wrapper around lxd that allows a workflow similar to Vagrant.
+*LXD-Nomad* is a wrapper around lxd that allows a workflow similar to Vagrant.

 ## Status